 Trinasolar Partners with A*STAR on Innovation in Advanced Energy Storage Battery Technologies

-MUNICH, Aug.
-8, 2024 /PRNewswire/ -- Trinasolar, a global leader in smart PV and energy storage solutions has entered into a research collaboration with the Agency for Science, Technology and Research (A*STAR) with the aim to advance the optimization and upgrading of industrial battery manufacturing technologies, contributing to the green and low-carbon energy transition in China, Singapore, and globally.
+SINGAPORE, Aug.
+8, 2024 /PRNewswire/ -- Trinasolar, a global leader in smart PV and energy storage solutions has entered into a research collaboration with the Agency for Science, Technology and Research (A*STAR) Singapore's lead public sector R&D agency.
+This collaboration aims to advance the optimization and upgrading of industrial battery manufacturing technologies, contributing to the green and low-carbon energy transition in China, Singapore, and globally.

 The three-year partnership will focus on the collaborative research and development of advanced energy storage battery technologies and the industrialization of energy solutions.
 Leveraging on A*STAR's strengths in energy, materials, and intelligent manufacturing, both parties aim to address core technical challenges in the commercialized energy storage batteries.